 When you need some frozen fudge, place pieces or bag or container on your kitchen counter to thaw ideally overnight and get to room temperature.
 Yes I have tried a piece practically frozen and I still loved it.
 Waiting can be difficult.

 How to make raw flour safe to eat

 I have been doing it for a long time and have never gotten sick.
 My grandparents who lived on a farm served us cookie dough with raw flour and farm fresh eggs and never got sick.
 I might just be lucky.

 That being said I want to give you some information on the risk you take consuming raw flour and what you can easily do to avoid getting sick.

-To toast the flour in the oven, spread it on a baking sheet and bake at 350 degrees for about 5 minutes.
-With the microwave you just heat for 1 minute and 15 seconds on high, stirring every 15 seconds, and you’re good to go!
+To toast the flour in the oven, spread it on a baking sheet and bake at 350 degrees for about five minutes.
+With the microwave you just heat for one minute and 15 seconds on high, stirring every 15 seconds, and you’re good to go!

 I microwaved the flour in a microwave safe bowl in 15 second intervals five times and it worked beautifully.

 Regardless of your chosen method, the flour must reach a temperature 0f 165 degrees to be deemed safe to eat and it is just that simple to ensure it’s safety.
 I have never done this myself but that doesn’t mean you won’t want to!